lightstreams-network/docs/content/guides/lightchain-node-setup/_index.md

 +++
-title = "Mainnet Lightchain Node" toc = true weight = 3
+title = "Lightchain Node"
+toc = true
+weight = 1
 +++

 In this section, we will explain the steps to install and synchronize